Fresh (Kool & the Gang song)

-"Fresh" is a song by the American group Kool & the Gang.
-Released as a single in 1984 from the album Emergency, the song peaked at #9 on the U.S. Hot 100 chart, and #11 on the UK chart.
-It also reached number one on both the U.S. R&B chart and U.S. Dance chart.
+"Fresh" is a song by American group Kool & the Gang, released in November 1984 as the second single from their sixteenth album, Emergency (1984).
+The song peaked at number nine on the US Billboard Hot 100 and number 11 on the UK Singles Chart.
+It also reached number one on both the Billboard R&B and Dance charts.

+A variation of the song was used for a Wendy's commercial in 1986.

 Music video

-The action in the music video references the fairy tale Cinderella with the band performing the song at the ball.
+The action in the accompanying music video references the fairy tale Cinderella with the band performing the song at the ball.
 The two overweight women, the Ugly Sisters, are seen eating sandwiches, and a girl, Cinderella, cleaning the floor.
-Then suddenly Marilyn-lookalike Fairy appears and saves the day.
+Then suddenly Marilyn Monroe-lookalike Fairy appears and saves the day.